tcc56/grav-course-hub-starter-kit/01.overview/chapter.md

 # Overview

-Using the [GRAV](http://getgrav.org) CMS as a course companion, either as a standalone environment or an alternative front-end to the institutional LMS.
+Using [GRAV](http://getgrav.org) CMS as a course companion, either as a standalone environment or an alternative front-end to the institutional LMS.